 Seven Seas Beach in Fajardo – Fun in the Sun!

 Seven Seas is a lovely, small, crescent-shaped beach, with soft sand and almond and palm trees that provide some protection from the sun.
 The views are fantastic, just beautiful to look out at the water and see the lighthouse in the distance.
 Water is blue and beautiful.
 There is a coral reef some distance from the beach, making a natural wave break.
 This makes for a nice protected beach, with calm waters that the whole family can enjoy.
-This beach usually is awarded the prestigious Blue Flag status, so you know it taken care of.
+This beach occasionally is awarded the prestigious Blue Flag status, and since it has recently been taken into protection by the town of Fajardo, they are going to strive for that!.

-When the balneario is “open”, there should be lifeguards on duty, usually from 9:00am to 5:00pm , to help you have a safe, fun day at this beach.
-On big problem lately is that the sand is not raked clean of natural debris that falls from the trees and washes up from the ocean, so it may have seaweed and leaves you need to clear away to have a nice sandy area to set your towel out.
+There are lifeguards on duty, usually from 9:00am to 5:00pm , to help you have a safe, fun day at this beach.
+A couple issues with this beach- in some areas right at the waters edge, there is hard/compacted sandstone, so it is tricky to walk on and hard!
+Also, sometimes the sand is not raked clean of natural debris that falls from the trees and washes up from the ocean, so it may have seaweed and leaves you need to clear away to have a nice sandy area to set your towel out.
+But that comes and goes.

 Seven Seas is a nice beach, and in the winter you may be one of the few people there.
 This is a real plus!
-It can get more crowded in the summer months, as it is very popular with the locals.
-Currently, there is no food kiosks available, though there is a restaurant that is open on weekends.
+It can get more crowded on weekends and definately in the summer months, as it is very popular with the locals.
+Currently, there are two food/drink kiosks available, and there are some restaurants open up the road a little by the Malecon.

 This beach has restrooms and shower facilities, – bathrooms are now operational and clean.
 There are also private shower stalls in the bathrooms.
 But it will cost $1/day.

 This beach has picnic shelters, and camping is allowed (with a $10/d permit).
 Both of these need to be arranged prior to arrival.
 There is a small fee for both.
 But one nice benefit of having these facilities is that the beach is also guarded by the local police force, usually mounted or on ATV.
-These Policemen are very friendly and will sometimes talk to the kids and let them on the horses.
-My niece loved it and learned the that the Spanish word for horse is “caballo”.
 We have not seen police patrols on recent trips, but the lifeguards and other beach workers were around.

 The balneario is open certain days and times, but since all beaches in PR are public, you can use the beach (without facilities) any day by just parking along the road and walking in.
 Just park along the road and walk in through the opening in the fence.